NotNite/Cyberhead/README.md

   - Switch movestyle (right controller secondary)
   - Manual/slide (right controller trigger)
   - Boost (right controller grip)
+  - Trick (right controller primary/secondary/stick pressed)
 - Hand IK (somewhat)
   - Hands are rotated wrongly
   - Sometimes they just give up
+- The HUD (somewhat)
+- Slop Crew integration (somewhat)
+  - Very buggy and unreliable, suggested to not use if not in VR

 ## What doesn't work

-- The HUD
 - The main menu, cutscenes, phone, etc. (anything that isn't normal gameplay)
   - Use the desktop or [QuickLaunch](https://thunderstore.io/c/bomb-rush-cyberfunk/p/LazyDuchess/QuickLaunch/) to get into game
-- Slop Crew integration

 ## Credits